West Philadelphia: Destinations

 Cultural venues include the Mann Music Center of the Performing Arts and the Bushfire Theater of the Performing Arts on 52nd Street.

 West Philadelphia contains many places of worship.
 These include mosques such as Masjid Al-Jamia, a Sunni Muslim institution at 4228 Walnut Street.
 Founded in the late 1980s, Masjid Al-Jamia is located in the former Commodore Theatre, a cinema which opened in 1928 and which was built in the Spanish Colonial or Moorish architectural style.

+Cathedral Cemetery was founded in 1849 and is the oldest Catholic cemetery in Philadelphia.
+It contains the burials of several notable people including over 50 members of the 69th Pennsylvania Infantry Regiment who fought in the American Civil War.

 In media

-The area gained some fame through the DJ Jazzy Jeff & the Fresh Prince song "Yo Home to Bel-Air", which became the theme song to the NBC sitcom The Fresh Prince of Bel-Air in which Wynnefield native Will Smith raps, "In West Philadelphia, born and raised...."
+Actor and rapper Will Smith, a Wynnefield native, brought some fame to West Philadelphia with the theme song to the NBC sitcom The Fresh Prince of Bel-Air, in which he raps, "In West Philadelphia, born and raised...."

 The NBC drama American Dreams is set in West Philadelphia in the mid-1960s.

-West Philadelphia was also the home of American Bandstand, the popular dance show that launched the career of host Dick Clark and turned some local high school students into teen idols.
-The show was produced in Studio B of television station WFIL-TV (Channel 6, now WPVI-TV), located in the station's then-new addition at 4548 Market Street.
+West Philadelphia was the home of American Bandstand, the popular dance show that launched the career of host Dick Clark and turned some local high school students into teen idols.
+Beginning in 1952, the show was produced in Studio B of television station WFIL-TV (Channel 6, now WPVI-TV), located in the station's then-new addition at 4548 Market Street.
 The building, which still sports a large satellite dish on its roof, is now home to the West Philadelphia Enterprise Center.

+The ABC television show Abbott Elementary is set in West Philadelphia.